OWASP/www-chapter-ranchi/index.md

 ---

 ## Welcome
-Welcome to the OWASP Mumbai Chapter home page!
+Welcome to the OWASP Ranchi Chapter home page!

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.